 This covers issues like intense constipation and diarrhea.
 Both of these issues can range in severity and be caused by several different factors – our top gastroenterologist in Melbourne will be able to help you determine what the problem is and recommended a course of action.

 How to prepare

-Congratulations, you’ve found the best gastroenterologist in Melbourne – however, do you know how to prepare?
+Congratulations, you have found the best gastroenterologist in Melbourne – however, do you know how to prepare?
 Like any specialist, your first appointment will require more preparation on your part.

 Recent medical records can also be beneficial in quickly forming a diagnosis.
 Having a journal of symptoms can also be useful depending on what issue you are dealing with.